NVIDIA/DALI/docs/pipeline.rst

    returned from calls to operators and passing them as inputs to other operators establishes connections in the graph.

+The data nodes can be transformed by calling :ref:`operator functions<operation reference>`.
+They also support Python-style :ref:`indexing<Indexing>` and can be incorporated in :ref:`mathematical expressions<mathematical expressions>`.

 Example::

     @pipeline_def  # create a pipeline with processing graph defined by the function below